 - the tidal channel and associated life along other stretches of that same beach;

 - and finally, the Cretaceous interior seaway that extended across Colorado from the Arctic Ocean to the Gulf of Mexico

 Your leader will use maps that show how North America and Colorado fit into a global pattern of movements with the assembly of the supercontinent Pangea that allowed world-wide migration of dinosaurs resulting in our continental dispersal of fossils today.

-- Admission to the exhibit hall, Trek Through Time, is included with ticket
+- Admission to the Exhibit Hall is included with each ticket

 - Tour may be called off for active precipitation, temps below 32 degrees, or lack of registrations.